Email marketing — a powerful content marketing technique that many ecommerce businesses use today.

 There is also a piece of legislation called the CAN-SPAM Act that includes a series of rules to curtail the transmission of spam.

 These rules include having a non-deceptive subject line, a method subscribers can use to easily unsubscribe from your email list, and your name and address at the end of all emails.
-As long as you adhere to the requirements of the CAM-SPAM Act, your emails should be spam-free!
+As long as you adhere to the requirements of the CAN-SPAM Act, your emails should be spam-free!

 Another poor email marketing tactic you should never take advantage of is purchasing pre-made email lists.
 You should build up your email list with people who have a genuine interest in your company.

 Purchasing a pre-existing email list is a bad idea for many reasons, but mostly because it can provide you with unqualified people who will be less likely to have a genuine interest in your brand and more likely to unsubscribe from your emails or even report them as spam.
+In turn, this will end up as more of a loss than a gain for your email efforts.

 What is the definition of an email marketing strategy?